-The Prize Giving Ceremony takes place at Conventum Arena Thursday August 4 at approximately 21.00 hours (the precise time will be published in the Daily Bulletin).
+The Prize Giving Ceremony takes place at Conventum Arena Thursday August 4 at 20.15 hours.

 Prize winners, who are not present at the ceremony, can retrieve their prize(s) at the Hospitality Desk up to 16.00 hours the last day of the Bridge Festival.
 Prizes not collected in due time go to the Swedish Junior Fund.